 Federalist writer, Fox News guest Bre Payton dies at 26

-Murtaugh said Payton had been fighting swine flu and possibly meningitis.
-Murtaugh said she found Payton unconscious on Thursday morning.
+Murtaugh tweeted that she found her friend unconscious on Thursday morning and doctors determined Payton had H1N1 flu — also known as swine flu — and meningitis.

-In recent appearances on Fox News, Payton had condemned what she called "fake news" media coverage of President Donald Trump.
+In recent appearances on Fox News, Payton had condemned what she called "fake news" media coverage of President Donald Trump and "sexist and bigoted" coverage of first lady Melania Trump.

 An obituary in The Federalist called Payton "joyful, hard-working, and compassionate."
 It said she had a deep Christian faith.